Resources

 Splits can help explain how a race unfolded, but they are not always available and should not become another source of pressure.
 If splits are logged, they can show whether a swimmer started too quickly, finished strongly or paced more evenly than before.

-How PB Pathway helps parents
+How PB Pathway helps

 The aim is practical clarity: what was the latest swim, was it a PB, what changed, and what target or report view becomes useful next.